stephenbaek/bigdata/getting_started.md

 ### 2.2.
 Create a conda virtual environment for the course
 Virtual environment is <TODO: put an explanation here>

+Find `Anaconda Prompt` under `Start Menu > Anaconda 3 (64-bit)` and open it.
+You'll see a spooky black screen.
+Type the following command.
 ```bash
 conda create -n bigdata python=3.6 ipykernel
 ```